A therapist’s website needs to be 100% authentic

-This means clarity is very important, not just in terms of website navigation and structure but also the integrity of the content
+This means clarity of expressions is very important, not just in terms of website navigation and structure but also the integrity, readability and amount of content

 Five things to think about when putting together a therapist’s website